sem CLI Reference#

 to create a one-off job that is not part of a pipeline.

-jobs or getting a description for a particular job.
+jobs or getting a description of a particular job.

 The sem get jobs

-command returns the list of all running jobs.
+command returns a list of all running jobs.

 The sem get jobs --all

-command returns the list of all recent jobs of the
+command returns a list of all recent jobs of the

 current organization, both running and finished.